-Start the project by having the class brainstorm on "vegetarian restaurant".
-Do the students have any ideas about what kind of food is served at vegetarian restaurants?
-Are vegetarian restaurants any cheaper or more expensive than restaurants that serve meat?
+Start the project by having the class brainstorm on "vegetarian/vegan restaurant".
+Do the students have any ideas about what kind of food is served at vegetarian/vegan restaurants?
+Are these restaurants any cheaper or more expensive than restaurants that serve meat?
 Have any of the students been to a vegetarian or vegan café or restaurant, and if so, what did they think of it?